 Your cart is empty.

-By trade, Abbey is an employment and industrial lawyer and is the principal solicitor of the Working Women’s Centre.
+By trade, Abbey Kendall is an employment and industrial lawyer and is the principal solicitor of the Working Women’s Centre.
 Over the last decade, Abbey has worked for small and national labour law firms and unions.
-Before commencing at the Centre, Abbey held the position of Chairperson of the Young Worker’s Centre Inc. in Victoria.

-Abbey has dedicated her career to representing and advocating for worker’s rights and has successfully represented organisations against unlawful AFP raids, defended employees against dodgy traineeships enforced by national food franchises, and represented hundreds of workers in discrimination, dismissal and workers compensations matters.
+Abbey has dedicated her career to representing and advocating for worker’s rights and has successfully represented organisations against unlawful AFP raids, defended employees against dodgy traineeships enforced by national food franchises, and represented hundreds of workers in discrimination, sexual harassment, dismissal and workers compensations matters.

 Abbey holds a Bachelor of Law and a Graduate Diploma in Legal Practice.
 Abbey also holds governance qualifications from the Governance Institute of Australia.

 Abbey is a member of the Respect@Work Council and of the South Australian Gender Pay Gap Taskforce.
 Abbey is the Vice President of the Australian Labour and Employment Relations Association (ALERA) national committee and the President of the ALERA SA committee.
 She is also a member of the SA Union’s Women’s Standing Committee and the Welfare Rights Coalition, and on the South Australian Concessions Review Reference Group.
 In 2019, Abbey was elected to the Policy council of the South Australian Council of Social Service.

 Abbey is a feminist unionist and advocates for collectivist gender, sexual and political justice.
 Presently, Abbey is working in the movement calling for the full implementation of the 55 recommendations of the Respect@Work report.